kubeshop/testkube/docs/docs/test-types/executor-soapui.md

 [SoapUI](https://www.soapui.org) is an open-source tool used for the end-to-end testing of REST, SOAP and GraphQL APIs, as well as JMS, JDBC and other web services.
 Testkube supports the SoapUI executor implementation.

+Default command for this executor: /bin/sh /usr/local/SmartBear/EntryPoint.sh Default arguments for this executor command: &lt;runPath&gt;
+(parameters in &lt;&gt; are calculated at test execution)

 **Check out our [blog post](https://kubeshop.io/blog/run-kubernetes-tests-with-soapui-and-testkube) to follow tutorial steps to Learn how to run functional tests in Kubernetes with SoapUI and Testkube.**

 Testkube supports the [SoapUI](https://www.soapui.org) executor implementation.